clicars/docker-redmine-helpdesk/README.md

 # docker-redmine-helpdesk
-Redmine docker image with helpdesk plugin and email enabled.
+Redmine docker image adding helpdesk plugin and email.

+This image is based in official redmine.